pudly/schmopera-hugo/content/articles/dont-miss-glory-denied-at-nashville-opera.md

 ---
-title: "Don't miss: Glory Denied at Nashville Opera"
+title: "Don&#039;t miss: Glory Denied at Nashville Opera"
 ---

 ## Why did you see the story of Col. Thompson as one that would lend itself well to opera?